 Unusually, OEC offers a specialist IP pupillage alongside its four regular commercial pupillages.
 Recently, a rather racy IP case saw members defend Victoria’s Secret in a trademark infringement dispute relating to its ‘PINK’ lingerie range, a brand which didn’t sit particularly well with luxury London shirtmaker Thomas Pink.
 Senior clerk Darren Burrows revealed that OEC may not offer the IP pupillage in every year to come, but that chambers is considering setting up a similar specialist competition pupillage in future.
 So watch this space, competition lovers.

 Whether it’s IP, competition or commercial work that interests you, the application process is fairly universal.
-From the 200 or so applications that OEC receives in a typical year, 50 plucky hopefuls go through to a first-round interview.
+From the 200 or so applications that OEC receives in a typical year, roughly 50 plucky hopefuls go through to a first-round interview.
 Candidates are given 90 minutes to scrutinise a problem question, which is grounded in either commercial or IP law.
 A copy of Chitty is provided, but “the intention isn’t to assess detailed legal knowledge,” says Burrows.
 Interviewees then discuss their views on the problem with a panel of four barristers and a clerk.
 “We’re looking at how candidates deconstruct and analyse this very difficult problem in order to provide commercial and pragmatic legal advice," says Burrows.
 "You need to show that you can quickly process complex propositions, break them down and apply common sense in a way that is clearly expressed and coherently structured.”
-The interview ends with a few CV-based questions, after which 12 candidates are invited back for a second-round interview.
+The interview ends with a few CV-based questions, after which up to 12 candidates are invited back for a second-round interview.

 One Essex Support